CerebralSeed/Hybrid-3D-UNet/README.md

 # Hybrid-3D-UNet
 #### Model for Hybrid 3D UNet
 Welcome to the Github for Hybrid 3d UNet for PyTorch!
-This makes some modifications to the UNet to allow for
+This makes some modifications to the UNet to allow for better modeling of 3d elements with many degrees of freedom.
+This does so by using the a learnable 3d kernel.

+Module classes are also available for use in various models(see below).

+More models will be added to incorporate and leverage the benefits of 3d modeling in the future.

 ### Article:
 https://jjohnson-777.medium.com/fixing-stable-diffusions-achilles-heel-43da2563647e